Home » Copenhagen for FREE: Top list of 39 experiences

 The 6 forgotten giants

 In and around Copenhagen several wooden giants awaits you.
-In fact you can spot one of them in Christiania.
+In fact you can spot one of them already in Christiania!
 Additionally the others will be found in the outskirts of Copenhagen.
 So with a good bike it´s easy to seek them all out.
 Furthermore, do you need a hint how to find them?
 Just check out their map.

 DieselHouse